 To which law schools should you apply?

 You should examine why you want to attend law school and your realistic chances of gaining admission to different schools.
 The Official Guide to U.S. Law Schools provides a starting place for examining your options; copies are available at www.lsac.org.
 Factors to consider when choosing law schools include reputation, location, facilities, teaching methods, combined graduate/law programs, placement and bar passage rates, costs, clinical programs, faculty, part-time or evening divisions, class size, and student to faculty ratio.
 Your list of law schools should include at least one school where your chances of admission are high and at least one school that is a long shot.
 Your Southwestern professors and Career Services can help you evaluate your list of possible schools.
 Visit as many law schools as possible.
-Ask Career Services the name of the Southwestern contact student at a particular school.
+Use tools like LinkedIn to identify current or former law students at particular schools who are SU grads.
 Many wait to visit schools until the spring semester, when law schools have “admitted student days.”

 Several issues may arise during the application process, ranging from questions about trends in grades to minor legal indiscretions.
 Never assume that you should gloss over any incidents in your past.
 Remember that the Bar Examiners will receive a copy of your law school application from the law school when you enroll.
 They are checking for honesty and consistency.
 Failure to disclose scholastic probation or a minor criminal violation on your application could result in your being denied admission to the bar in three years!
 All infractions of the law must be reported, even if they were expunged or if you received deferred adjudication.

 Finally, be neat!
 All applications should be typed or computer-processed, even if the instructions say that handwritten answers are acceptable.
 All additional pages, including your personal statement and addenda, should have your name and Social Security number near the top of the page.
 Keep a file to monitor the progress of each application and apply well in advance of deadlines.

 - SU Career Services Law School Internet Links